Osha 30 General Industry Vs Construction

 "I'll Just Take Both Online in a Weekend"

 You can — but you shouldn't.
-That's 60 hours of material.
-That said, rushing through means you retain almost nothing.
 The courses are 30 hours each.
+But that's 60 hours of material.
+Rushing through means you retain almost nothing.
 And if you're clicking "next" just to get the card, you're not learning.
 You're checking a box.

 Take one.
 Absorb it.
 Apply it.
 Then decide if you need the other.